2014 Sikkim Legislative Assembly election: Polling

 There were 370,731 eligible voters including 179,650 female voters.
 538 polling stations were set up by election commission which were guarded by 3500 policemen and 15 companies of the West Bengal Police.
 There are two seats reserved for Scheduled Castes (SC), 12 for Bhutia-Lepcha (BL) communities out of 32 seats.
 One seat (Sangha) is reserved for 2900 monks of over 100 monasteries.

 SKM leader Golay contested from Namthang-Rateypani seat against incumbent SDF minister Tilu Gurung.

 SDF leader and incumbent chief minister Chamling contested from two places, Namchi-Singhithang and Rangang-Yangang.

 Voter turnout

 Total 80.97% of electorate including 80.57% males and 81.40% females cast their vote.

 Voter turnout at each constituency was as below:

-Parties and candidates
+Parties contested

 Results

 Votes were counted and results were declared on 16 May 2014.
 SDF lost 10 seats to SKM resulting in formation of opposition in the assembly which did not exist in previous assembly.

-List of winners

-The candidates elected to seventh legislative assembly are listed below:
+Results by constituency

 Government formation

 SDF led by Chamling secured majority by winning 22 out of 32 seats.
 SKM won the rest ten seats.

 Pawan Kumar Chamling was sworn in as the Chief Minister of Sikkim for the fifth time on 21 May 2014 by Shriniwas Dadasaheb Patil, the Governor of Sikkim.
 He became the chief minister fifth time, a record previously held by Jyoti Basu who ruled West Bengal from 1977 to 2000.